CodeAndCake/AppsFromScratch/sessions/02/README.md

 [What's an algorithm?](http://www.bbc.co.uk/guides/z3whpv4#zyfwjxs)

-* Computers can code
+* Computers can code.
 * Computers can't program.
-People can
+People can.

+### Programming languages

 Last week we learned how to create the **visual elements** of a Web product (site, page, app etc) using **HTML** + **CSS**.